surniaulula/wpsso/readme.txt

 = 3.42.0 =

 (2017/04/30) Fixed inheritance of Schema sub-types when adding Organization markup.
-Code refactoring to rename the $is_avail array and replace NGFB_VARY_USER_AGENT_DISABLE constant checks.
+Code refactoring to rename the $is_avail array and replace WPSSO_VARY_USER_AGENT_DISABLE constant checks.

 = 3.41.0 =